 Elsewhere in the United States, three school shootings have been stopped because teachers or other responsible adults had firearms: Edinboro, Penn.; Pearl, Miss.; and the Appalachian Law School in Grundy, Va.

-Truly, these events happen frequently and are not difficult to find.
-Owning and carrying a gun can reduce your (and others’) risk of personal victimization.
+Truly, these events happen and are not difficult to find.
+Owning and carrying a gun can reduce your and others’ risk of victimization.
 The question becomes: What other risks are increased at the same time?
 Do the risks on one side of the equation outweigh those on the other?

-It’s a matter of scale, proportion, ratio.
+It is in fact a matter of scale, or ratio.
 In 2012, for every gun killing in self-defense there were 34 criminal gun homicides.
 In 1998, a study in the Journal of Trauma and Acute Care Surgery found that for every instance a gun was used in a justified way there were four accidental shootings, seven criminal assaults or homicides, and 11 attempted or successful suicides.

 men exposed to firearms before an experiment had much higher testosterone levels and were three times more likely to engage in aggressive behaviour relative to the subjects not primed with a weapon.